sparisi/mips/README.md

 ### MOMDPs Pareto frontier

 To plot a set of points as a Pareto frontier of a MOMDP, use `mdp.plotfront`.
-Each MOMDP has its own plotting style for better clarity.
+You can use additional arguments like in the built-in `plot` to customize the plot.
 Please note that the points have to be passed as rows and that the function does not filter dominated points.

-`mdp.plotfront([0.5 0.5; 1 0; 0 1])`
+`mdp.plotfront([0.5 0.5; 1 0; 0 1], '--or', 'LineWidth', 2)`